-As of June 30, 2015, we had 190 employees in our research and development departments.
-Research and development expenses for the fiscal years ended June 30, 2015, 2014 and 2013 were \$55.8 million, \$53.7 million and \$66.2 million, respectively.
-We anticipate research and development expenses for fiscal 2016 to be comparable to fiscal 2015.
+As of June 30, 2014, we had 206 employees in our research and development departments.
+Research and development expenses for the fiscal years ended June 30, 2014, 2013 and 2012 were \$53.7 million, \$66.2 million and \$81.3 million, respectively.
+We anticipate research and development expenses for fiscal 2015 to be higher than in fiscal 2014 based on the current schedule of our development projects.

 A key component of our research and development program is our collaboration with research programs at selected hospitals, cancer treatment centers, academic institutions and research institutions worldwide.
-Our agreements with these third-party collaborators generally require us to make milestonebased payments during the course of a particular project and often also require that we make up-front payments to fund initial activities.
+Our agreements with these third-party collaborators generally require us to make milestone-based payments during the course of a particular project and often also require that we make up-front payments to fund initial activities.
 Generally, we obtain non-exclusive worldwide rights to commercialize results from the collaboration with an option to negotiate an exclusive license.
 For inventions resulting from the collaboration owned or exclusively licensed by Accuray, we generally grant a royalty-free license for the purpose of continuing the institution's research and development, and from time to time, we also grant broader licenses.
 Our research collaboration programs include work on clinical protocols and hardware and software developments.
 We also work with suppliers to develop new components in order to increase the reliability and performance of our products and seek opportunities to acquire or invest in the research of other parties where we believe it is likely to benefit our existing or future products.